 Work, Work, Work....and nothing to show for it?

-Check these out.
+Check this out.
 If you're short of time, scroll ahead to about the 20 minute mark in each to see how they actually turn out.

 Just kidding!
 They're gifs obviously and not videos.
 But they're a perfect representation of so many companies' content marketing efforts.
 Weeks, months and years of hard work go into content creation, SEO and other pieces of the industrial marketing - yet for all the diligent chopping or hammering, they never really get the results they expected, or even enough to justify the work.